-Alongside our research services, NWPB facilitates workforce development solutions for community organizations dedicated to advancing Niagara's workforce and economic success.
+Alongside our research services, NWPB is community-minded and people-focused.
 We orchestrate the Niagara Immigrant Employment Council and offer an Immigrant Mentorship Program as part of our initiative to create a more diverse and inclusive Niagara.

 Niagara Workforce Planning Board is a curious and analytical team who work together to bring accurate and future-focused workforce data to Niagara’s public, private, and non-profit sectors in an effort to enhance decision making that will advance Niagara’s economic prosperity.

 Our services give you access to the powerful resources and skill sets of our dedicated team of researchers.
 We have been Niagara’s leader in labour market research and solutions since 1997.
 Since then, we've continually honed our services to deliver quality data to Niagara in a way that stays current and forward-thinking.